University of Central Florida

-The University of Central Florida (UCF) is a public research university whose main campus is in unincorporated Orange County, Florida.
-UCF also has nine smaller regional campuses throughout central Florida.
+The University of Central Florida (UCF) is a public research university with its main campus in unincorporated Orange County, Florida, United States.
 It is part of the State University System of Florida.
-With 68,442 students as of the Fall 2022 semester, UCF has the second-largest student body of any public university in the United States.
-UCF is classified among "R1: Doctoral Universities – Very high research activity" and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+With 69,818 students as of the fall 2024 semester, UCF has the second largest on-campus student body of any public university in the United States.
+UCF is classified among "R1: Doctoral Universities – Very high research spending and doctorate production" and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.